-Professor of Finance and Head of Accounting & Finance Group
+Professor of Finance & Head of Accounting Finance

 Seth joined the University of Edinburgh as a lecturer in finance in 1989, having previously worked as a credit analyst and lending officer for two merchant banks.
 He has since taught a wide range of finance courses on undergraduate, MBA and MSc programmes.